CSGuides/grad-job-guide/_about/about.md

-This guide has been written predominantly by Wes Weimer (University of Michigan), Claire Le Goues (Carnegie Mellon), Zak Fry (GrammaTech), Kevin Leach (Vanderbilt University), Yu Huang (Vanderbilt University), and Kevin Angstadt (St. Lawrence University).
-Kevin is the primary maintainer of this version of the guide (there are older versions out there, but we anticipate this site to be most up-to-date.)
+This guide has been written predominantly by Wes Weimer (University of Michigan), Claire Le Goues (Carnegie Mellon), Zak Fry (GrammaTech), Kevin Leach (Vanderbilt University), Yu Huang (Vanderbilt University), Kevin Angstadt (St. Lawrence University), and Madeline Endres (University of Massachusetts, Amherst).
+Kevin and Madeline are the primary maintainers of this version of the guide (there are older versions out there, but we anticipate this site to be most up-to-date.)

 # Contributing